blueprinted-io/documentation/beyond_the_wrapper.md

 ## Repetition Disguised as Progress

 When trends are reintroduced with new labels but unchanged logic, meaningful progress can stall.
-New terms like “ecosystem,” “experience,” or “agility” often serve as rebranding for older models that were already sound — just underused or misunderstood.
+New terms like “ecosystem,” “experience,” or “agility” often serve as rebranding for older models that were already sound, just underused or misunderstood.

 It’s easy to mistake a change in terminology or platform for a change in pedagogy.
-But unless the learning process itself is restructured, the outcome is usually the same — just better wrapped.
+But unless the learning process itself is restructured, the outcome is usually the same, just better wrapped.

 ---